-The ISO staff will conduct the Expedited Deliverability Study, as described in these rules in cooperation with Market Participants.
+The ISO will conduct the Expedited Deliverability Study, as described in these rules in cooperation with Market Participants.
 No Market Participant will have decisional control over any determinative aspect of the Expedited Deliverability Study.
-The ISO and its staff will have decisional control over the entire Expedited Deliverability Study.
-If, at any time, the ISO staff decides that it needs specific expert services from entities such as Market Participants, consultants or engineering firms for it to conduct the Expedited Deliverability Study, then the ISO will enter into appropriate contracts with such entities for such input.
-The ISO shall utilize existing studies to the extent practicable when it performs the study, including but not limited to SRIS deliverability analyses performed pursuant to Section 30.7.3.2 and 30.7.4.2 of Attachment X to the OATT.
-As it conducts each Expedited Deliverability Study, the ISO staff will provide regularly scheduled status reports and working drafts, with supporting data, to the Operating

-Committee or an Operating Committee subcommittee to ensure that all affected Market

-Participants have an opportunity to contribute whatever information and input they believe might be helpful to the process.
-Each completed Expedited Deliverability Study will be reviewed and approved by the Operating Committee.
+The ISO will have decisional control over the entire Expedited Deliverability Study.
+If, at any time, the ISO decides that it needs specific expert services from entities such as Market Participants, consultants or engineering firms for it to conduct the Expedited Deliverability Study, then the ISO will enter into appropriate contracts with such entities for such input.
+The ISO shall utilize existing studies to the extent practicable when it performs the study.
+As it conducts each Expedited Deliverability Study, the ISO will provide regularly scheduled status reports and working drafts, with supporting data, to the ISO Operating Committee or an ISO Operating Committee subcommittee to ensure that all affected Market Participants have an opportunity to contribute whatever information and input they believe might be helpful to the process.
+Each completed Expedited Deliverability Study will be reviewed and approved by the ISO Operating Committee.
 Each Expedited Deliverability Study is reviewable by the ISO Board of Directors in accordance with the provisions of the Commission-approved ISO Agreement.

-25.7.8 Deliverability Test Methodology for Highways and Byways
+40.13.8 Deliverability Test Methodology for Highways and Byways

-25.7.8.1 Definition of NYCA Deliverability
+40.13.8.1 Definition of NYCA Deliverability

 The NYCA transmission system shall be able to deliver the aggregate of NYCA capacity resources to the aggregate of the NYCA load under summer peak load conditions.
-This is accomplished, in the Class Year Study, through ensuring the deliverability of each Class Year CRIS Project, in the Capacity Region(s) where the Project interconnects.
-This is accomplished, in the Expedited Deliverability Study, through ensuring the deliverability of each Class Year CRIS Request, in the Capacity Region where the Project interconnects.
+This is accomplished in the Cluster Study through ensuring the deliverability of each Cluster Study CRIS Project, in the Capacity Region(s) where the Project interconnects.
+This is accomplished in the Expedited Deliverability Study through ensuring the deliverability of each Cluster Study CRIS Request, in the Capacity Region where the Project interconnects.

-25.7.8.2 NYCA Deliverability Testing Methodology
+40.13.8.2 NYCA Deliverability Testing Methodology

-25.7.8.2.1 Class Year Study
+40.13.8.2.1 Cluster Study

-25.7.8.2.1.1 The current Class Year ATBA, developed in accordance with ISO Procedures, will serve as the starting point for the deliverability baseline for testing under summer peak system conditions, subject to ISO Procedures and the following:
+40.13.8.2.1.1 The current CBA for the Cluster Study, developed in accordance with ISO Procedures, will serve as the starting point for the deliverability baseline for testing under summer peak system conditions, subject to ISO Procedures and the following:

-All Class Year CRIS Projects will be evaluated on an aggregate Class Year basis.
+All Cluster Study CRIS Projects will be evaluated on an aggregate Cluster basis.
 Deliverability will be determined through a shift from generation to generation within the Capacity Regions in New York State.
 Each Capacity Region will be tested on an individual basis.